ethmarks/ethmarks.github.io/blog_src/earlyai.md

 date: 2025-05-11
 tags: [curios]
 slug: earlyai
+description: A personal history and overview of early chatbots and the evolution of artificial intelligence.
 ---

 You might have noticed this new thing all the multi-billion dollar tech companies are doing called AI.